solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 - 3x Network File Shares hosted on Windows Server 2012
 - 8x Windows Server VMs hosting .NET Core and .NET Framework applications hosted using IIS
 - 4x Ubuntu 18.04 Linux VMs running nginx hosting multiple small .NET Core web applications
+- Legacy applications for supply chain management and other business critical systems that must remain on-premises until we can rebuild them to run in the cloud.

 The Virtual Machines hosted in their on-premises data-center are hosted using Windows Hyper-V. Also, some of the smaller .NET Core web applications are included in a plan to be phased out, so there may be limited benefit from migrating all their on-premise workloads to Azure.